Surprise! Even on the internet, something defies discovery.

 Occasionally, I try to tell my classes that I don’t like being thanked, but there’s no proper way to say so.

 If I say, “Don’t thank me, it’s my job,” it sounds like I’m saying teaching is only my job.

-If I say “Don’t thank me, it’s unnecessary,” it’s sounds like I’m diminishing their gratitude, that I don’t appreciate their appreciation enough.
+If I say “Don’t thank me, it’s unnecessary,” it sounds like I’m diminishing their gratitude, that I don’t appreciate their appreciation enough.

-If I say “Don’t thank me, it’s embarrassing,” I risk unprofessional confession I hate.
+If I say “Don’t thank me, it’s embarrassing,” I risk an unprofessional confession.

-My latest deflection is to string together of all the forms of “You’re welcome” I know.
+One deflection is to string together all the forms of “You’re welcome” I know.
 The more people thank me, the more ridiculous it sounds.